anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 ---
-title: ' Bay Area Hikes in times of Covid'
+title: 'Bay Area Hikes in times of Covid'
 date: 2021-01-12 09:00:00
-description: A collection of bay area hikes with some trips and tricks about them based on our hiking experience during the pandemic.
+description: A collection of bay area hikes with some tips and tricks about them based on our hiking experience during the pandemic.
 featured_image: 'https://wayfaringuniversecdn.azureedge.net/image-container/thumbnails/unitedstates/bayAreaHikes.jpg'
 categories: unitedstates
 ---